-- Recipients of funding from Canadian International Development Agency (CIDA).
+- Recipients of funding from the Canadian International Development Agency (CIDA).

-- Participants of Organization of American States Fellowships program.
+- Students of the Organization of American States Fellowships program.

 - Participants of Distance Learning Programme either from Abroad or from within Canada

-- Recipients of PGWPP following any other programs of study, previously, are not eligible for reapplying to the same scheme.
+4. Recipients of PGWPP following any other programs of study previously are not eligible for reapplying to the same scheme.

-One of the most booming job markets in the world, Canada has an unemployment rate ~7% which is way less than in other countries.
+One of the most booming job markets globally, Canada has an unemployment rate of 8.2 %, way less than in other countries.

-More importantly, Canada at this moment is having several domains where there is skill shortage such as Data Analytics, IT, Trade (Commerce) and Health Care and graduates who want to enter into Professional services, are very welcome to go to Canada to procure a work-permit and work over there.
+More importantly, Canada at this moment has several domains where there is skill shortage such as Data Analytics, IT, Trade (Commerce) and Health Care.
+Therefore, graduates who want to enter into Professional services are very welcome to go to Canada to procure a work permit and work there.

-In order to attract more talented people across the globe, Canada has introduced relaxed PR regulations and is right now very immigrant friendly.
+Canada has introduced relaxed PR regulations to attract more talented people globally and is right now very immigrant-friendly.

-If you can handle the harsh winter of Canada, and don’t mind learning French (Not Mandatory though) then there is no reason why Canada should not be in your list to watch out for.
-With world class universities, excellent work-life balance and great job opportunities, it is definitely on the cards if you want to work for some time after your masters!
+If you can handle the harsh winter of Canada and don’t mind learning French, then there is no reason why Canada should not be on your list.
+With world-class universities, excellent work-life balance and great job opportunities, it is definitely on the cards if you want to work for some time after your masters!

-Students who go to France for pursuing their higher education are entitled by the French government to remain in France post-graduation, under a “Temporary Residency Authorisation” (aka ASP) that allows them to stay after completion of their course for professional reasons.
-This is however non-renewable.
+The French government entitles students who go to France to pursue their higher education to remain in France post-graduation, under a “Temporary Residency Authorization” (aka ASP) that allows them to stay after completing their course for professional reasons.
+This is, however, non-renewable.

 - Degree equivalent to a Master’s

-- Degree categorised as level I by the “Conference of Grandes Ecoles”, which is equivalent to a 5 year studies course
+- Degree categorized as level I by the “Conference of Grandes Ecoles”, which is equivalent to a 5-year studies course.

 - Professional Licence

-- The job attained by the student must pay at least equivalent to 1.5 times the “SMIC”, i.e. minimum legal wage.
-Also, a student for obtaining the student Visa must be able to provide enough financial support to fend him/her during their stay, minimum being 615 euros/month.
+3. The job attained by the student must pay at least equivalent to 1.5 times the “SMIC”, i.e. minimum legal wage.
+Also, for obtaining the student visa, a student must be able to provide enough financial support to fend him/her during their stay.
+The minimum is 615 euros/month.

-- For the Passeport Talent Scheme, in order to be eligible, international students must meet the following criteria:
+5. For the Passeport Talent Scheme, to be eligible, international students must meet the following criteria:

 - Company Creators

-Holders of a degree equivalent to a master’s and able to prove an investment of at least 30,000 euros in a company project.
+Holders of a degree equivalent to a master and prove an investment of at least 30,000 euros in a company project.